 Having obtained a clear understanding of the above facts, it will now be apparent why specific gravity readings are the most reliable means of ascertaining the state of charge in an accumulator.
-It has been explained that the density of the electrolyte increases on charge and decreases on discharge.
-This density or specific gravity is measured by means of a hydrometer (Fig. 21).
-This hydrometer should have a graduated float showing the actual strengths of the acid as in the enlarged view (Fig. 21).
+It has been explained that the density of the electrolyte increases on charge and de-This density creases on discharge. or specific gravity is measured by means of a hydrometer (Fig. 21). hydrometer should have a This graduated float showing the actual strengths of the acid as in the enlarged view (Fig. 21).
 Another type is shown in Fig. 54.

 Use of the Hydrometer.
-Hydrometers of the "floating ball" type are practically useless to the accumulator man, as they give no indication when the acid is too strong or too weak.
+Hydrometers of the ''floating ball'' type are practically useless to the accumulator man, as they give no indication when the acid is too strong or too weak.
 Electrolyte fifty points in excess of the strength specified by the makers is quite sufficient to ruin the plates in most accumulators.